jeremy9959/BanjoTab/README.md

 being an expert at converting from string+fret positions on the banjo into standard notation, I wanted to be able to enter music by giving string+fret together with tuning information to lilypond.

-This code is a preprocessor lilypond files that converts string+fret information into standard notation that can be typeset in lilypond.
+This code is a preprocessor for lilypond files that converts string+fret information into standard notation that can be typeset in lilypond.

 ## Example